-On 27 April 2003, Adalah, on behalf of the petitioners, submitted three new testimonies of Palestinian civilians being used as human shields and as hostages to the Supreme Court.
-B'Tselem gathered the new testimonies.
-To rexample: Ms. 'Ula 'Awad, 22-years-old, is married and the mother of four children.
+On 27 April 2003, Adalah, on behalf of the petitioners, submitted three new testimonies gathered by B'Tselem of Palestinian civilians being used as human shields and as hostages to the Supreme Court.11 For example: Ms. 'Ula 'Awad, 22-years-old, is married and the mother of four children.
 She lives in the Nablus district.
 Ms. 'Awad stated in her testimony that on 6 March 2003, at about 12:30 a.m., she heard a loud explosion and went outside of her home with other family members to see what was going on.
 A large number of Israeli soldiers were outside.
 Ms. 'Awad testified that the soldiers ordered her to walk in front of them and to go up to her parents' apartment.
 They told her that if they found any men inside, they would shoot them and her.
 The soldiers then told her to go into the rooms, one after the other, and they went in after her with their rifles pointing at her back.

-On 22 May 2003, Adalah, on behalf of the petitioners, submitted one new affidavit and photographs taken by a woman activist who participates in "Checkpoint Watch."
-In the affidavit, the activist describes a Palestinian civilian being used as a human shield at the Za'atri checkpoint near the Jewish settlement of Tipuah on 8 May 2003.
-A series of photographs also documents this event.
+On 22 May 2003, Adalah, on behalf of the petitioners, submitted one new affidavit and a series of photographs taken by a woman activist who participates in "Checkpoint Watch."
+In the affidavit, the activist described a Palestinian civilian being used as a human shield at the Za'atri checkpoint near the Jewish settlement of Tipuah on 8 May 2003.

-July 2003 - Petitioners Submit Affidavit of Israeli Soldier Concerning the Prior Warning Order; State Says "Prior Warning" Practices are not Prohibited Under International Humanitarian Law; Supreme Court Continues to Permit Army to Act in Accordance with Prior Warning Order and Delays Issuance of Decision on Petition - May Enlarge Panel of Justices
+July 2003 - Petitioners Submit Affidavit of Israeli Soldier Concerning the Prior Warning Order; State Says "Prior Warning" Practices are not Prohibited Under International Humanitarian Law; Supreme Court Continues to Permit Army to Act in Accordance with Prior Warning Order and Delays Issuance of Decision on Petition

-On 3 July 2003, Adalah, on behalf of the petitioners, submitted a new affidavit given by an Israeli soldier who does his reserve service in the Occupied Territories.
-Regarding the issue of the "prior warning" order, particularly that of "consent" of a Palestinian civilian, the soldier stated that: "The commanders of my unit ... treated it like a joke ...
-One guy asked what we should do if the Palestinian did not agree to serve as a shield, to which the instructor answered - grinning and joking - 'there is no such thing.'"
+On 3 July 2003, Adalah, on behalf of the petitioners, submitted a new affidavit given by an Israeli soldier who performs his reserve service in the OPTs.
+Regarding the issue of the "prior warning" order, the soldier stated that: "The commanders of my unit ... treated it like a joke ...
+One guy asked what we should do if the Palestinian did not agree to serve as a shield, to which the instructor answered - grinning and joking - 'there is no such thing."
 Regarding the issue of discretion of the military commander in the field, he added that: "As for the second condition, which determined that the procedure may not be used if it places the Palestinian's life in danger, the army simply ignores it."

 On 6 July 2003, the State filed its response to the petitioners' February 2003 submission.
-The State claimed in its reply that using civilians as human shields or as hostages is prohibited, however, the "prior warning order" is not a case of using civilians as human shields or as hostages.
+The State claimed in its reply that using civilians as human shields or as hostages is prohibited.
+However, the "prior warning order" is not a case of using civilians as human shields or as hostages.
 It is based on the consent of a civilian as well as the discretion of the military commander in the field that there is no danger to the civilian.
 According to the state, this practice is not banned by international humanitarian law.